victorocna/chess-moments/README.md

 Returns a two level deep array of chess moments.
 The first level splits between variants and subvariants played in the chess game.

+### .train()

+Returns a two level deep array of chess moments.
+It is useful for hiding future moves in chess training.

 ## JSON output

 The basic PGN file `1. e4 e5 *` will generated the following chess moments in JSON format: